 You will find information on the taxes Hipcamp collects below.
 If a state is not listed, Hipcamp does not currently collect and remit occupancy taxes in that state.

-*Note that tax laws are constantly evolving and Hipcamp regularly reviews and updates its tax policies, accordingly.
+*Note that tax laws are constantly evolving and Hipcamp regularly reviews and updates our tax policies, accordingly.
 This list is subject to change and any relevant changes in your state or local jurisdiction will be communicated to you.

 - California